 - chronic inflammation – chronic inflammation may result from joint pain, injury, poor sleep, obesity, toxic overload, gut issues, pathogens in the gut (infections), food allergies or over training (too much exercise).
 These all signal for more cortisol to be released and the cycle continues.

 Supporting the adrenals and body during times of stress;

 - Correct deficiencies – cholesterol for hormones, water and minerals for re-hydration and any fluid retention, C and B vitamins need to be priority as they get depleted fastest during times of stress.

-- Use of adaptogenic herbs – Tulsi, Ashwaganda, Rhodiola, Reishi, Turmeric and Ginseng have many studies backing their efficacy
+- Use of adaptogen herbs – Tulsi (AKA Holy Basil), Ashwagandha, Rhodiola, Reishi, Turmeric and Ginseng have many studies backing their efficacy.

-- Use of hormones and adrenal extracts may be recommended in some cases – speak to your health practitioner about this
+- Use of hormones, glandulars and adrenal extracts may be recommended in some cases – speak to your health practitioner about this

 - Topical magnesium can be helpful – I use this

 - Epsom salt baths have been found to help calm the body too but don’t stay in it for more than 15 minutes